 Satellite launches are subject to significant risks, including destruction or damage of the satellite during launch or failure to achieve proper orbital placement.
 Launch failure rates vary depending on the particular launch vehicle and contractor.
 Although past experience is not necessarily indicative of future performance, the Proton family of Russian-built launch vehicles has a 94% launch success rate based on its last 50 launches, and the Atlas family of launch vehicles, built by Lockheed Martin Corporation, has a 93% launch success rate based on its last 42 launches.
-The first Sea Launch mission is expected to occur in the fall of 1998.
+No commercial satellite has ever been launched from a Sea-Launch vehicle and in August 1998, the United States Department of State ordered work suspended on the Sea-Launch project as a result of concerns regarding a possible unauthorized transfer of sensitive rocket technology from Boeing to its Russian and Ukrainian partners in the Sea-Launch project.
 There is no assurance that the launches of the Company's satellites will be successful.
 Satellites also may fail to achieve a proper orbit in some instances or be damaged in space.
 Loral will have no risk of loss for either a satellite or launch vehicle failure.
 However, Loral will provide a free launch in the event of a failure of the first Proton launch vehicle which is used to launch one of the Company's satellites.
 See "Risk Factors--Dependence upon Loral" and "Risk Factors--Satellite Launch Risks."

 The Company will rely upon Loral to arrange for the timely launch of the satellites.
 Failure of Loral to arrange to launch the satellites in a timely manner could materially adversely affect the Company's business.
 Loral will not be liable for indirect or consequential damages or lost revenues or profits resulting from late delivery or other defaults.
-If Loral fails to deliver the three satellites in-orbit and checked out by July 31, 2000, it will be liable to the Company for liquidated damages of \$45,000 per day for up to 90 days.
-If Loral fails to deliver the fourth satellite to its storage site by September 30, 2000, it will be liable to the Company for liquidated damages of \$15,000 per day for up to 90 days.
+If Loral fails to deliver the three satellites in-orbit and checked out by July 31, 2000, it will be required to pay certain late delivery penalties.
+If Loral fails to deliver the fourth satellite to its storage site by September 30, 2000, it will also be liable for certain late delivery penalties.
 There can be no assurance that these remedies will adequately mitigate any damage to the Company's business caused by launch delays.

-Company terminated its prior launch services agreement with Arianespace, incurring a termination liability amount of approximately \$17 million.
+After reaching agreement with Loral to provide launch services, the Company terminated its prior launch services agreement with Arianespace, incurring a termination liability amount of approximately \$18 million.
 Loral has agreed to use its reasonable best efforts to modify its existing Multiple Launch Service Agreement with Arianespace to add the two Ariane launches, which were previously under contract between the Company and Arianespace, and to secure Arianespace's agreement to reimburse the Company for all or a portion of the termination liability amount.
 There can be no assurance that Loral will be successful in obtaining any reimbursement for the Company.